Itinerary #1: Imperial Cities & the Sahara Desert

-If you only have one week in Morocco, a classic option is this grand tour, covering imperial cities such as Fes, Meknes, and Marrakech, Roman ruins, Sahara desert, and the Atlas Mountains.
+If you only have one week in Morocco, a classic option is this grand tour, covering multiple imperial cities like Fes, Meknes, and Marrakech and Roman ruins, the Sahara desert, and the Atlas Mountains.

 |Day 4||Over the Middle Atlas mountains and into the Sahara||Merzouga|